Abkhazia: Etymology

-(/æbˈkɑːziə/; ab-KAH-zee-ə or /æbˈkeɪziə/ ab-KAY-zee-ə).

 The Abkhaz name Apsny (Аԥсны, /ab/) is etymologised as 'a land of the soul'; however, the literal meaning is 'a country of mortals'.
 It possibly first appeared in the seventh century in an Armenian text, perhaps referring to the ancient Apsilians.

 In early Muslim sources, the term Abkhazia was generally used to mean the territory of Georgia.

-Presumably considered as a successor state of Lazica (Egrisi in Georgian sources), this new polity continued to be referred to as Egrisi in some Byzantine era Georgian and Armenian chronicles (e.g. The Vitae of the Georgian Kings by Leonti Mroveli and The History of Armenia by Hovhannes Draskhanakerttsi).
+Presumably considered as a successor of the Kingdom of Laziǩa (Egrisi in Georgian sources), this new polity continued to be referred to as Egrisi in some Byzantine era Georgian and Armenian chronicles (e.g. The Vitae of the Georgian Kings by Leonti Mroveli and History of Armenia by Hovhannes Draskhanakerttsi).

 The Constitution of Abkhazia says the names of the "Republic of Abkhazia" and "Apsny" are equivalent and interchangeable.

 Before the 20th century, the region was sometimes referred to in English language sources as Abhasia.

 History

 Early history

 Between the 9th and 6th centuries BC, the territory of modern Abkhazia was part of the ancient Kingdom of Colchis.
 Around the 6th century BC, the Greeks established trade colonies along the Black Sea coast of present-day Abkhazia, in particular at Pitiunt and Dioscurias.

 Classical authors described various peoples living in the region and the great multitude of languages they spoke.
 Arrian, Pliny and Strabo have given accounts of the Abasgoi and Moschoi peoples somewhere in modern Abkhazia on the eastern shore of the Black Sea.
-This region was subsequently absorbed in 63 BC into the Kingdom of Lazica.
+This region was subsequently absorbed in 63 BC into the Kingdom of Laziǩa.

 According to an Eastern tradition, Simon the Zealot died in Abkhazia during a missionary trip and was buried in Nicopsis; his mortal remains were later transferred to Anacopia.

+According to scholar Donald Rayfield, in the 2nd century AD, Kartvelian tribes populated the shores of Colchis up to Dioscurias (modern-day Sukhumi) and were subject to Roman rule, although they were hostile to the Romans.
+In Dioscurias, Sanigs (Sanigae, Kartvelian Svans) and Abazgs (Abkhaz) escaped Roman jurisdiction.
+Tribal boundaries fluctuated constantly.
+Abkhaz claim of supposedly being original settlers of Abkhazia is disputed by many historians.
+Some researchers believe they are an indigenous people (along with the Georgians), while others argue that they migrated from the North Caucasus during the Middle Ages.
+Regardless of their origins, scholars generally agree that they were closely connected to the Georgians politically, economically, and culturally.